Using tech-aware audit function to ensure compliance and accuracy

 How success looks in the tech-aware audit function

-Above all else, a board of directors wants to preserve the organisation’s ability to create value.
-The implicit assumption there, however, is that the organisation can recognise what a threat to that ability looks like and respond accordingly.
+Above all else, a board of directors wants to preserve the organization’s ability to create value.
+The implicit assumption there, however, is that the organization can recognize what a threat to that ability looks like and respond accordingly.

 The technology exists for IT auditors and internal audit leaders to build that risk-aware capability, and the audit function itself is supremely well-suited to the job.
 That task will require new collaboration with talent inside and outside the enterprise and a thoughtful strategy for taking all those resources and forging them into a next-generation audit function.
 It will take competency and deliberation, magnified by technology.
 Regardless, this future is coming.